maniospas/Blombly/docs/setup.md

 ## VM code

-Compilation converts code to the BlomlyVM intermediate representation.
+Compilation converts code to the intermediate representation of BlomlyVM.
-This looks like assembly code and is stored in files with the `.bbvm` extension.
+This representation is stored in files with the `.bbvm` extension.
-It is also self-contained by packing all dependencies inside, and therefore can be shared with others to run directly, without pesky dependency management.
+These are self-contained by packing all dependencies inside, and therefore can be shared with others to run directly.
 The following file is generated when you run `main.bb` above.

 ```asm
 % blombly.bbvm